ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 # [Fluent Actions for ASP.NET Core MVC](https://www.nuget.org/packages/ExplicitlyImpl.AspNetCore.Mvc.FluentActions)
 Fluent actions are abstractions of regular MVC actions that are converted into MVC actions during startup.
-You may benefit from this tool if you are already working on an existing MVC project or have previous experience with MVC as you already know how it works one level deeper.
-As long as you can wrap your head around the mapping from fluent actions to MVC actions you should be all set.

 Usage example: